 Tasks/Steps for CAN1 Who?
-Timeline Means of Assessment Resources Needed Status as of May 2015 Continue support/intervention programs for students placing into English Intervention and/or Algebra Readiness classes as per district placement guidelines IVP/District Ongoing Adequate sections to support the number of students who need them.
+Timeline Means of Assessment Resources Needed Status as of January 2016 Continue support/intervention programs for students placing into English Intervention and/or Algebra Readiness classes as per district placement guidelines IVP/District Ongoing Adequate sections to support the number of students who need them.
 Continued funding for smaller classes and support sections from district.
 Identify and support students with Ds/Fs.
 IVP / Counselors Ongoing Guidance Counselors meet with students having D'/F's at the conclusion of each grading period.
-Infinite Campus, adequate time provided to and calendared by Counselors Options include: CIT, SAAP, SpEd, Phoenix, Summer School, Crisis Intervention, Continuation School, we need to develop others.
+Infinite Campus, adequate time provided to and calendared by Counselors Options include: CIT, SAAP, SpEd, Phoenix, Summer School, Crisis Intervention, and Continuation School.
+School wide discussion took place in December 2015 to identify additional opportunities for support

-Tasks/Steps for CAN1 Responsible Person(s) Timeline Means of Assessment Resources Needed Status as of April 2015 Continue using engagement strategies in all curriculums.
+Tasks/Steps for CAN1 Responsible Person(s) Timeline Means of Assessment Resources Needed Status as of January 2016 Continue using engagement strategies in all curriculums.
 All teachers Ongoing Staff development opportunities, classroom observation Training opportunities at district and on site.
-Only elective and SpEd teachers remain to be trained by the District.
 Continue collaboration between mainstream and SPED teachers.
 Special Education teachers / IVP Ongoing # of co-taught sections available to SWDs.
 Number of co- teaching pairs with common preps on master schedule.
 GenEd teachers in attendance at all IEPs.
 Funding for collaboration, substitutes.
-We continue to work to minimize the gap between our stated need for FTE of SpEd teachers and the district's allocation.
+Co-teaching collaboration days continue to be available for teams to utilize at least once a quarter.
 Provide collaboration and professional development opportunities for all teachers re: EL strategies.
 Bilingual Resource Teacher / Principal / IVP Ongoing Staff development opportunities focused on student support and appropriate curriculum modification.
-Funding for collaboration, release time for BRT and lead teachers to plan training All-staff in-service in 8/2015 on Carlmont's current EL program to include training on addressing the language learning needs of students at the various CELDT levels in every subject area.
+Funding for collaboration, release time for BRT and lead teachers to plan training Focused PD opportunities provided to staff on 9/23, 9/30, and 11/18.
 Implement assessments to measure student progress toward mastering content standards.
 IVP / DCs/ Depts.
 Ongoing Student work analysis Collaboration time to create common assessments and analyze results Happening across the school in every department.
-We need to develop reporting mechanism(s).